-We would be honoured if you would join us for this free, live concert at 7:00pm on Saturday, September 14.
-In order to ensure your place at the concert, we encourage you to reserve a ticket.
+Join us at our free, live concert at 7:00pm on Saturday, September 14.
+In order to ensure your place at the concert, please reserve a ticket.

 If you are unable to attend in person, this concert will be livestreamed as part of our coast-to-coast sunrise-to-sunset event on the 14th, 14 ¾ hours into our 17-hour video stream.
 In addition, a recording of the entire cross-Canada concert event will be available on this website until September 21st.

 If you would like to support this important hope-generating initiative, we would welcome your donation; this event is possible because of the generosity of people like you.
 Your contribution will be used to directly support the production of this cross-country concert.

 J. Patrick Raftery’s debut was for The San Diego Opera’s production of La bohème singing Schaunard and sharing the stage with Luciano Pavarotti.
 This debut and The Richard Tucker Music Foundation Award Winner’s concert at New York’s Carnegie Hall helped catapult Mr. Raftery to performances with most of the major opera houses and orchestras of the world.
 After a career spanning more than three decades, seventy operatic roles, numerous recitals and concerts worldwide Professor Raftery joined the faculty at UBC, School of Music in summer 2014.